-There are are thousands of animal species in the world, and each one’s name has a different combination of letters of the alphabet to make it unique.
+There are thousands of animal species in the world, and each one’s name has a different combination of letters of the alphabet to make it unique.
 Some animals have very short names while others have very looooong names.
 This article focuses on animals with exactly 8 letters in their names.

-15 Animals with 8 Letters
+20 Animals with 8 Letters

 1. Aardvark